 Here’s what you need to include in your education section no matter what:

-• The school you’re currently attending (or have recently graduated from).
+- The school you’re currently attending (or recently graduated from).
 You do not need to include your secondary school.

 Once you include all that, there’s more flexibility.
-If you have a strong degree classification (greater than 3.5), you should include it, too.
+If you have a strong degree classification (upper second class or first), you should include it, too.

-If you don’t have much experience yet, then you can add relevant courses or awards to your education section, provided they’re relevant to the job for which you’re applying.
+If you don’t have much experience yet, you can add relevant courses or awards to your education section, provided they’re pertinent to the job for which you’re applying.

 For example, if you’re applying for a role as a data scientist, then it makes sense to include any maths, economics, or programming courses you completed.